List of One-Punch Man episodes

 One-Punch Man is a Japanese anime television series based on the webcomic of the same name written by One and its subsequent manga remake illustrated by Yusuke Murata.
 Set in City Z, the story focuses on Saitama, a superhero who has grown bored as he has become so powerful that all of his battles end in a single punch.
 The first season was directed by Shingo Natsume at Madhouse and written by Tomohiro Suzuki.
 The series also features character design by Chikashi Kubota, who also served as chief animation director, and music by Makoto Miyazaki.

-The season aired in Japan on TV Tokyo and other channels from October 5 to December 21, 2015, and was simulcast internationally by Daisuki and Hulu.
+The first season aired in Japan on TV Tokyo and other networks from October 5 to December 21, 2015, and was simulcast internationally by Daisuki and Hulu.
 An original animation DVD (OAD) was bundled and released with the special edition 10th manga volume on December 4, 2015.
 Additional original video animations (OVAs) are included in Blu-ray and DVD volumes of the series, which began releasing from December 24, 2015.

-The anime series is licensed in North America, Latin America and Oceania by Viz Media, and by Viz Media Europe in Europe, the Middle East and Africa.
+It is licensed in North America, Latin America and Oceania by Viz Media, and by Viz Media Europe in Europe, the Middle East and Africa.
 The series was streamed worldwide excluding Asia on Daisuki.
 Viz Media streamed the series on Neon Alley in North America.
 Kazé UK and Manga Entertainment distributes the series in the United Kingdom and Ireland, and Madman Entertainment distributes the series in Australia and New Zealand, who also streamed the series on AnimeLab.
-The English dub of the first season aired in the United States on Adult Swim's Toonami programming block from July 17 to October 9, 2016.
+The season's English dub aired in the United States on Adult Swim's Toonami programming block from July 17 to October 9, 2016.